bitrise-io/devcenter/_articles/en/reviews/ship-add-on-beta-version.md

    ![](/img/ship-notifications.jpg)
 5. Click **Add**.

-The address should appear in the list below, with **Pending** as its status.
+The email address should appear in the list below, with **Pending** as its status.
 An email is sent to the address: the recipient must click **Confirm Notifications** in the email to start receiving notifications.

 ### Configuring notifications